VishnuGShephertz/Android_Buddy_Management_Using_App42/README.md

 	}
 ```

-__7. Getting Your Group List:__You have to  get  all friend request first before accepting friend request using following code.
+__16. Getting Your Group List:__You can easily get All groups , in which you are subscribed.
 ```
 public void loadGroupList(final String userName,
 			final BuddyGroupEventListener callBack) {